deepshah1065/CPE487/README.md

 ## Random Ball Deflection

 To make the ball movement unpredictable, a simple linear-feedback shift register (LFSR) random number generator was added.
-When the ball hits a peg, the random bit determines whether the ball moves left or right.
+The LFSR produces a pseudo-random bit sequence (for example, 10110100101) that updates every clock cycle.
+When the ball collides with a peg, the system examines the rightmost bit of the sequence: if the bit is 0, the ball is deflected to the right, and if it is 1, the ball is deflected to the left.
+After each collision, the sequence shifts so that the rightmost bit moves to the left, allowing a new bit to influence the next deflection.
+This approach introduces controlled randomness into the ball’s motion.

 ```vhdl
 IF Random_Generator(0) = '0' THEN